Skip to content

 Should I switch energy supplier?

-If you decide the time is right to switch, you’ll need to provide a few details about yourself, including your name, contact number and payment details.
-The rest is taken care of by your supplier.
+If you decide the time is right to switch, just provide a few details about yourself, including your name, contact number and payment details.
+Your energy supplier will take care of the rest.

 How do I know which supplier is right for me?

-There are a few factors to consider when deciding whether a supplier is right for you:
+There are a few factors you might want to consider when deciding whether an energy supplier is right for you:

-- Is the deal they’re offering below the energy price cap?
+• Is the deal it is offering below the energy price cap?

-- Do you want to switch to a fixed-rate deal, given the uncertainty about future prices?
+• Do you want to switch to a fixed-rate deal?

 How long will it take to switch energy suppliers?